Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/User Manual.md

 (Finish workflow example)

-## Common Issues
-- After uploading a PDF to your Dashboard, it make take some time for the PDF to be processed and the report generated.
-Please be patient and wait on the Dashboard page until the report is generated.

 ## Frequently Asked Questions (FAQs)
+- Who can access my PDFs and Reports?
+    - Only the user who uploaded the PDF can view both the PDF and the resulting report.